MrsRina/MinecraftEmPythonkkkkkkk/README.md

-the original repo was 2020 or 2021, idk
+the original repo was 2020 or 2021, idk, this project was made with the objective of teaching python to friend

 it's like a Mainecréft, but it is in python and it's not like Mainecréft